restlabs/pool-party/README.md

 func main() {
     p := poolparty.NewPool(5) // Creates a new worker pool with 5 workers

     // Note: this library only currently supports sending a function with no params p.Send(func() {
         time.Sleep(30 * time.Seconds)
     }) // Sends a new task to the worker pool

+    p.Start() // Starts all the workers in the pool

     p.Stop() // Gracefully stops the workers
 }